 This is our success story.
 Sonny came home from the hospital thin and weak.
 His new harness looked gigantic on him (collars are forbidden for the rest of a dog's life after this surgery, so we had already taken care of providing a new harness for his return, but he looked shrunken after barely eating).

-We fed him special food prepared in meatballs for 2 weeks so he could recover and he did!
-His 1st walk outside was on a sub-freezing April night and when he breathed, he exhaled a giant plume of fog.
+We fed him special food prepared in meatballs for two weeks so he could recover, and he did!
+His first walk outside was on a sub-freezing April night, and when he breathed, he exhaled a giant plume of fog.
 We realized we hadn't seen that for years.
 He was tired, we were tired, but we were on the mend.

 Here are some things to consider if your dog has this condition:

-- What is your dog's quality of life like now and will it change?
+- What is your dog's quality of life like now, and will it change?

 - Make sure you have time to be around for your dog's recovery period.
 It will be taxing on you emotionally and physically.

-- Consider a care-giver for your dog if you're not around enough—a neighbor who can stay for a while to feed at lunch and walk for 10 minutes.
+- Consider a caregiver for your dog if you're not around enough—a neighbor who can stay for a while to feed at lunch and walk for 10 minutes.